mehulthakral/logic_detector/README.md

 `def IP_VAL(s:str={'upper_count':0,'lower_count':0, 'special_count':0, 'digits_count': 8}):
   pass`

-So here my making upper case, lower case and special character count as 0 and digits count as 8, you are specifying the precondition as string having 8 digits with no upper case, lower case and special characters.
+So here by making upper case, lower case and special character count as 0 and digits count as 8, you are specifying the precondition as string having 8 digits with no upper case, lower case and special characters.

 3. Default Precondition when no precondition is specified is